Complain about the Civil Nuclear Constabulary's service, staff or police officers.

 All misconduct or special case hearings should be held in public to improve transparency and accountability and to ensure public confidence.
 There may be circumstances when it will be necessary and appropriate for all or parts of the proceedings to be held in private.
 In such cases notice giving reasons will be provided to the public.

-Misconduct hearings are heard by a panel of three, most typically chaired by a chief officer, assisted by an officer of superintendent rank and an independent lay-person.
+Misconduct hearings are heard by a panel of three, most typically a legally qualified Chair, assisted by an officer of superintendent rank and an independent lay-person.
 The facts will be heard by the panel, often with the assistance of live witnesses to enable the panel to make a determination.

 Special case hearings are heard by the Chief Constable, who will consider the evidence available from reports and documentary evidence.
 Witnesses do not normally attend special case hearings.